Farizaaaa/Farizaaaa/README.md

 ### Hi there 👋
 $${\color{red} \textbf \fontfamily{ppl}\selectfont Red}$$
 <h1 align="center" color="white">Hi 👋, I'm Fariza A A</h1>
+$${
+\vspace{1cm}

+%Example of different font sizes and types
+In this example, a command and a switch are used. \texttt{A command is used to change the style of a sentence}.

+\sffamily
+A switch changes the style from this point to the end of the document unless another switch is used.
+\rmfamily

+\vspace{1cm}
+}$$
 <h3 align="center">A passionate Flutter Developer from India</h3>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=farizaaaa&label=Profile%20views&color=0e75b6&style=flat" alt="farizaaaa" /> </p>